This recipe is safe for Coumadin (warfarin) users.

 This recipe contains GERD triggers and those with GERD may wish to avoid it.

 This recipe is safe for those who are sensitive to gluten.

 In Spain this sauce uses romesco chilies.
 They give it a sweet and smoky flavor.
-You can use ancho chilies if you like and it'll be close.
-I used jalapenos in this recipe because you'll be able to find them easier and roasting them does deepen their flavor.
+You can use ancho chilies if you like and it will be close.
+This recipe uses jalapenos because you will be able to find them more easily, and roasting them does deepen their flavor.
 Likewise, most recipes call for a combination of almonds and hazelnuts.
-The hazelnuts give the sauce more of a silkiness but you might not find them easily available.
+The hazelnuts give the sauce more of a silkiness, but again, they might not be easily available.

 There's so much that this sauce will go with.
-It works wonderful with full flavored fish but steak and pork are great choices too.
+It works wonderfully with full flavored fish, but it is perfect with steamed or roasted vegetables.

-This recipe keeps well for about 5 days in the refrigerator.
+This recipe can easily be multiplied and keeps well for about 5 days in the refrigerator.